ttaubert/octoblog/source/_posts/2012-10-08-building-a-live-green-screen-with-getusermedia-and-mediastreams.markdown

 ## The end

-This is an admittedly very simple example of a green screen but you can use this framework to manipulate your webcam's live video stream and build all kinds of fancy demos with it.
+This is an admittedly very simple example of a green screen but you can use this little template to manipulate your webcam's live video stream and build all kinds of fancy demos with it.